radrich/richarmstrong.net/_classes/skillshare-audio.md

 ---
-title: "Skillshare Audio Class"
+title: "A Class Where I Answer YOUR Questions"
-subtitle: "Where I Answer YOUR Questions"
+subtitle: "Exclusively on Skillshare Audio"
 desc: "In this audio class I answer questions from students around creativity, motivation, perfectionism, and more."
 external_url: https://ttkb.me/sk-audio
 date: "2020-11-16"